• Normal politics sustains democracy; violence destroys it

 On the Roberts legacy:

 In the two decades of his tenure thus far, his opinions on executive power have created what might be called a proto-authoritarian canon, lending constitutional legitimacy to a kind of presidency that brooks no dissent, treats Congress as a subordinate institution, and need answer to no one except possibly to the Supreme Court itself.
-It is hard to overstate how much is wrong in Roberts’s narrative of the presidency.
-It muddles constitutional text.
-It flouts constitutional history.
-It is willfully ignorant of the risks of authoritarianism in a polarized, populist age.

 In April 2025 we’re living with the inevitable consequences of that reckless ruling.
 The Supreme Court won’t check Donald Trump because the Republican majority has deliberately paved the way for Trump’s lawless assault on our democracy.
 Trump is the “bold and unhesitating” president this court has lionized.